 According to Smith, a building inspection report should identify each issue and include pictures and recommendations for remediation.

-As a value-added service, Smith also provides verbal information to his clients and their real estate agent about the expected repair costs and how each issue could be corrected (by law, projected repair costs cannot be included in the written building inspection report).
+As a value-added service, Smith also provides verbal information to his clients and their real estate agents about the expected repair costs and how each issue could be corrected (by law, projected repair costs cannot be included in the written building inspection report).

 2. Understand the true remediation costs